day8/re-frame/docs/on-dynamics.md

 One step down, at the Domino level, we are back to programming with the Turing complete power of ClojureScript.
 Thankfully, to harness and control that frightening power, you write pure functions, and you use immutable data.

-These two are a potent duo.
-I asked earlier what simplifying "abstractions" might exist to help us tame the complexity of runtime dynamics and these two are very powerful dampeners.

 Pure functions stand outside of "time".
 To understand them, you don't need to know "when" they are run and what the state of the system might be at that point.
 Instead, you need only know what actual argument values they are provided.
 The tyranny of time is still there on the inside of the pure function, because there is a flow of execution within the function itself.
 You might still need to simulate that in your head.
 But a pure function delivers a smaller dynamic process to understand - one that is more cognitively tractable.

-What is provided to a function is data, and what they return is data (generally).
-And immutable data acts as a further, time-insulating layer between pure functions, allowing them to be composed in a maximally planar and mathematical way.
+What is provided to a function is data, and what they return is data.
+Using immutable data acts to insulate pure functions from "place" - where data is put.

+Once functions are decoupled from both "time" and "place" they can be composed in a maximally planar and mathematical way.
+I asked earlier what simplifying "abstractions" might exist to help us tame the complexity of runtime dynamics, and these two are a very potent duo.
+They act to dampen runtime dynamics powerfully.

 !!!
 Note "Banana Issues"
     Non-pure functions "reach out" and grab a banana (a value) from the global space beyond their arguments.

-    Initially, it can seems inocent enough.
+    Initially, it can seem innocent enough.
 But now, to understand the function's internal dynamics, you also need to understand the dynamics for everything that might change that banana over time.
-Unfortunately, as you pull the banana back towards you, you might discover there's a Gorilla holding it.
+Unfortunately, as you pull the banana back towards you, you might discover a Gorilla is holding it.
     And that Gorilla is sitting in a jungle, so you get that too.
 Plus some Monsoonal weather.
     There's often a lot of new runtime dynamics coming your way, attached to that banana.